1 Principles topenlarge

 In order to avoid varus instability of the elbow, the fragment should be fixed.

 Open the fracture site by mobilizing the fragment.

 Clean out the fracture by removing blood clots and interposed tissue.

 Reduce the fragment.
 Hold it temporarily in place either with a dental hook or a K-wire.

 3 Fixation topenlarge

 Drill a 2.5 hole up to the opposite cortex.
-Measure for screw length, and tap the opposite cortex.
+Measure for screw length.
+Self-tapping screws are generally recommended for their ease and speed of insertion.
+If these are not available, tap the opposite cortex.

 In large fragments, overdrill with a 3.5 mm drill.
 However, caution must be exercised so as not to break the fragment.